Disaster Recovery in Pivotal Cloud Foundry

 Apps are not affected during backups, but certain APIs are unavailable.
 The downtime occurs only while the backup is being taken, not while the backup is being copied to the jumpbox.

 In a consistent backup, the blobs in the blobstore match the blobs in the Cloud Controller Database.
 To take a consistent backup, changes to the data are prevented during the backup.
 This means that the CF API, Routing API, Usage Service, Autoscaler, Notification Service, Network Policy Server, and CredHub are unavailable while the backup is being taken.
 UAA is in read-only mode during the backup.

 Blobstores can be very large.
-To minimize downtime, only metadata about the blobs is taken during the back up.
-For example, in the case of internal blobstores (Webdav/NFS), a list of hardlinks to the blobs is taken.
-After API access is restored, copies of the blobs are made.
+To minimize downtime, BBR only takes blob metadata during the backup.
+For example, in the case of internal blobstores (Webdav/NFS), BBR takes a list of hardlinks that point to the blobs.
+Once the API becomes available, BBR makes copies of the blobs.

 The follow components and products do not yet support BBR:

 - Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
 In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.

 - External blobstores: BBR only supports versioned S3-compatible external blobstores.
 Any other type of external blobstore is not supported by BBR, but BBR can be used to back up the rest of PAS.
 Pivotal recommends that operators copy incompatible blobstores using IaaS tooling, in conjunction with backing up PAS with BBR.